 Display your journey map in a prominent spot so your team and stakeholders can see it.

 Walk stakeholders through the journey.
-The point is that, by sharing the journey, you encourage empathy for your users.
+By sharing the journey, you encourage empathy for your users.
 Your stakeholders will also gain an understanding of the challenges users face.

 Keep updating your map.
-It’s a living artifact.
+It's a living artefact.

 You can use your journey map to define scope and show how to solve problems.
 You can also use it to break down business area silos across a service.
 This will help to better understand the whole user experience.